elm-land/elm-land/docs/concepts/components.md

 ::: tip Extra resources

 I first learned about this component design idea from Brian Hicks, in his talk ["Robot Buttons from Mars"](https://www.youtube.com/watch?v=PDyWP-0H4Zo).
-That talk introduces the benefits of the appraoch, and how it compares to similar alternatives.
+That talk introduces the benefits of the approach, and how it compares to similar alternatives.

 This is the recommended way to define configurable stuff in Elm Land! :rainbow: